RocketChat/Rocket.Chat.js.SDK/README.md

 The node scripts in `utils` are used to prepare for and clean up after test interactions.
-They use the Rocket.Chat API to create a bot user and a mock human user (benny) for the bot to interact with.
-They *should* restore the pre-test state but it is always advised to only run tests with a connection to a clean local or fresh re-usable container instance of Rocket.Chat.
+They use the Rocket.Chat API to create a bot user and a mock human user for the bot to interact with.
+It is always advised to only run tests with a connection to a clean local or re-usable container instance of Rocket.Chat.

 ### Debugging